Visiting Picasso’s Hometown, Malaga – Things to Do & Travel Guide

 On the topic of popular Malaga sites, you also can’t miss the glass installation of the Centre Pompidou Malaga, the sister of the one in Paris.
 The installation is outside by the harbour and it’s hard to miss.
-It’s no secret I’m a bit adverse to modern art but the installation is very colorful.
+It’s no secret I’m a bit adverse to modern art but the installation is very colorful and I personally enjoyed it.

 The rounded building in the back is where Pablo Picasso was born.

-There’s also a lot to do in the city that involves its famous native resident, Pablo Picasso, born in Malaga is 1881.
+There’s also a lot to do in the city that involves its famous native resident, Pablo Picasso, born in Malaga in 1881.
 You can see the house in which he was born, which is actually in a very central location, off of Plaza de la Merced.
 It’s a quite small museum that has a few artefacts from Picasso’s heritage and early childhood.
-It’s more for someone who’s more interested in Picasso himself and doesn’t contain much of his art.
+It’s more for someone who’s more interested in Picasso himself as it doesn’t contain much of his art.
 Of course one of the hottest museums in the city is Museo Picasso.
 It’s a fabulous museum that has a large number of artworks from the different eras of his career, and is said to be one of the largest Picasso collections.
-It’s still worth a visit for art lovers though.
+It’s worth a visit for art lovers.

 Some other things you can do involve going to the beach.
 I loooove the beach and Playa la Malagueta was really nice.
 I went to the beach in Punta Umbria but wish I had just opted to revisit Malaga and spend a beach day there.
 It’s easily accessible, sizable, and they have a good amount to do.
 I visited in October and though it was super hot, the water was really cold.
 This did wonders for my super tired feet though.